usgs/wdfn-blog/content/leaflet.md

 </iframe>
 When building the site, Hugo converts the "leafMap.html" to "leafMap/index.html".

-One issue for our Hugo theme was that the created widget page is included in the overall blog index.
+One issue for our Hugo theme was that the created widget page is included in the overall site index.
 The was fixed by adding a line to the overall index.html layout page to only lists pages with dates above Jan.
 1, 1970 (so really, any legitimate date):

 ``` r
 {{ if ge $value.Date.Unix 0 }}